djorges/djorges/README.md

 ➡️ Link: https://github.com/No-Country-simulation/S18-23-n-java-react

 <h3>MindMates | Web Application</h3>
-MindMates is a digital platform designed to provide emotional and psychological support to individuals who feel isolated or overwhelmed by difficult situations in their lives.
-The app allows users to connect with others who share similar experiences, engage in real-time conversations, manage their activities, and access valuable resources, all in a safe and friendly environment. <br>
+MindMates is a digital platform designed to provide emotional and psychological support to individuals who feel isolated or overwhelmed by difficult situations in their lives 🫂.
+The app allows users to connect with others who share similar experiences, engage in real-time conversations, manage their activities, and access valuable resources, all in a safe and friendly environment 🌿. <br>
 🛠️ Backend: Spring Boot v3.3.3, Java 17, Spring Security + JWT, Spring Websocket, Hibernate, MySQL. <br>
 🎨 Frontend: Axios, React Router Dom, Tailwind, Material UI, SockJS Client, Yup. <br>
 ➡️ Link: https://github.com/No-Country-simulation/c20-46-n-java-react

 <h3>Student Portal | Web Application</h3>
 Features:
-    -Student: Login, Confirm Account, Restore Password, Register, Logout, Edit Profile Data (Phone, Image, Address, Username).
+    👤 Student: Login, Confirm Account, Restore Password, Register, Logout, Edit Profile Data (Phone, Image, Address, Username).
-    -Courses: List, Filters, Search, Subscribe, Unsubscribe.
+    👨‍🏫 Courses: List, Filters, Search, Subscribe, Unsubscribe.
-    -Exams: List, Search, Subscribe, Unsubscribe.
+    📄 Exams: List, Search, Subscribe, Unsubscribe.
 🛠️ Tools: ASP.NET CORE MVC, C#, MySQL, Session State, Entity Framework, MailKit, Bootstrap, Swagger, Model Binding, Secrets Manager. <br>
 ➡️ Link: https://github.com/djorges/StudentPortal

 <h3>ShoppingApp | Cross-Platform Application</h3>
-Kotlin Multiplatform application for Android, IOS and Desktop.
-It allows you to search, view details and display a list of products fetched from FakeStore Api.
+Kotlin Multiplatform application for Android, IOS and Desktop 🖥️📱.
+It allows you to search, view details and display a list of products fetched from FakeStore Api 🛒.
 In addition, data is persisted locally into a SQLite database.
 For the backend, the following libraries are used: Ktor, Koin, SQLDelight, Coroutines and Flows.
 For the design of the application the following are used: Jetpack Compose, Coil, Material Design 3 and Decompose.<br>
 ➡️ Link: https://github.com/djorges/ShoppingApp

 <h3>Website | Web Application</h3>
-Personal Website.
+Personal Website 🚀.
 Project developed with Spring Boot v3.0.5 using the MVC design pattern.
 For the back-end were used Google Recaptcha, Spring Validation, RestTemplate, Hibernate and MySQL.
 In the front-end Thymeleaf, Google Maps Javascript Api, JQuery and Bootstrap were used. <br>
 ➡️ Link: https://github.com/djorges/Website

 <h3>SchoolWeb | Web Application</h3>